-WASREB recognizes that WSP performance is driven by several factors including whether urban or rural and whether small, medium, large or very large.
-Tariffs are set at cost-recovery levels, only covering the costs of the WSP, and not intended to result in profit.
-The regulator has developed guidelines on what costs tariffs should cover for different categories on WSPs.
+WASREB recognizes that WSP performance is driven by several factors including whether urban or rural and whether small, medium or large.
+The regulator has therefore developed guidelines on what the tariffs should cover for different categories on WSPs.

-- Type 1- Full coverage of operations and maintenance costs is not achieved: This tariff type applies to WSPs yet to achieve full O&M cost recovery.
-The economic viability of these WSPs is most important for WASREB.
-Tariffs adjustments of Type 1 are set to cover mandatory costs (fees), administrative costs and O&M cost.
-WASREB will also set targets for such WSPs to achieve a minimum acceptable service level. - Type 2 Full coverage of operations and maintenance cost achieved, but repayment of debts is pending: This tariff type applies to WSPs that have achieved 100% O&M coverage but cannot fully cover to debt service costs.
+Type 1 - Full coverage of operations and maintenance costs is not achieved: These are WSPs yet to achieve full O&M cost recovery.
+The economic viability of these WSPs is most important for WASREB hence tariff adjustments to achieve 100% O&M cost coverage will be applied.
+WASREB will also set targets for such WSPs to achieve a minimum acceptable service level.

+- Type 2 Full coverage of operations and maintenance cost achieved, but repayment of debts is pending: This tariff type applies to WSPs that have achieved 100% O&M coverage but cannot fully cover to debt service costs.
 Few WSPs have debt to service.
 Infrastructure investment has remained mostly on the books of the WSBs.
 However, several WSPs have debt service responsibility for debt borrowed by the Government with regular obligations to pay back to the WSB.
-Some of these WSPs have yet to begin debt service payments.

-WASREB would approve tariff adjustments for this type taking into consideration the consumers' ability to pay, the performance and cost structure of the WSPs and the WSPs ability to meet acceptable service standards.

-■ Type 3 - O&M costs are covered between 100% and 150% and repayment of debts (if any) is achieved or ongoing: This tariff type applies to WSPs that are viewed as being able to recover cost, including financing costs, fully.
+Some of these WSPs have yet to begin debt service payments. - WASREB would approve tariff adjustments for this type taking into consideration the consumers' ability to pay, the performance and cost structure of the WSPs and the WSPs ability to meet acceptable service standards. - Type 3 O&M costs are covered between 100% and 150% and repayment of debts is achieved or ongoing: This tariff type applies to WSPs that are viewed as being able to recover cost, including financing costs, fully.
 These WSPs would be regularly servicing WSB debt, if they have it.
 These WSPs would be allowed to apply for tariff adjustments including financing of infrastructure and asset depreciation.
 WSPs looking to adjust their tariff to include financing costs of bank borrowing should be in Type 3.